netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 - Checking [Radarr](https://radarr.video/) and [Sonarr](https://sonarr.tv/) for upcoming (monitored) content expected to be released/air within x days
 - Either downloading trailers using [yt-dlp](https://github.com/yt-dlp/yt-dlp) or creating placeholder video files
-  - For movies, Plex's 'editions' feature is used (Plex Pass required for Server admin account!)
+  - For movies, Plex's 'editions' feature is used (Plex Pass required for Server admin account)
   - For TV Shows, the Trailer or placeholder file is saved as a "special"(S00E00)
 - Creating collection and overlay .yml files which can be used with [Kometa](https://kometa.wiki/en/latest/) (formerly Plex Meta Manager)